 During Harry Potter and the Half Blood Prince, Harry and Professor Dumbledore apparate to a rock which is moving towards a sea cave in the face of a towering cliff.
 They are on the hunt for horcruxes and the sea cave where they end up in is at the foot of the very spectacular Cliffs of Moher in County Clare, Ireland.

 Leadenhall Market, built in 1881, is London’s most beautiful Victorian Market.
 It is also the location where some of the exterior Diagon Alley scenes were filmed.
 The entrance to The Leaky Cauldron is in real life, an optician’s in Bulls Head Passage.

-How many of these sites have you visited?
+How many of these places have you visited?

-Are there any other Harry Potter sites you’ve got to add to our list? x
+Are there any other Harry Potter destinations you would add to our list?